So you want to get off the grid and see the world? We don’t blame you, and living in a van is a perfect way to do it.

 - Try to use a laundromat with recommendations from locals or other travellers, especially when getting a full-service.
 You want to make sure you’re going to get all your won clothes back and none of anyone else’s.
 Use iOverlander offline for recommendations from other travellers

 - Don’t overload the machines.
 An overloaded washing machine won’t clean the clothes as well.
-And if you cram all your clothes into one drier, it’ll take longer and cost more to get it all dry than using 2 separate machines
+And if you cram all your clothes into one drier, it’ll take longer and cost more to get it all dry than using two separate machines

 - Bring your Kindle or something to do while you wait – you’re going to be there for a while!